-If you're looking to experiment, without going too far out of your comfort zone, allow us to introduce you to your new neutral: burgundy.
+If you're looking to experiment without going too far out of your comfort zone, allow us to introduce you to your new neutral: burgundy.
 Before you go seeing red, hear us out.
 The deep reddish-purple shade is surprisingly wearable.
-It's not far off from a rich brown, but when it catches the light, a burgundy shadow gives you that cool-girl flair only a bold color can give you.
-Ahead, proof that burgundy eyeshadow is a shade you don't want to sleep on.
+It's not far off from a rich brown, but when it catches the light, a burgundy shadow gives you that cool-girl flair only a bold color can provide.
+Ahead, see proof that burgundy eyeshadow is a shade you don't want to sleep on.

 Lily Collins's Burgundy Smoky Eye

 If a smoky eye is the little black dress of the makeup world, this burgundy version is the sequin mini you break out when you really want to make a splash.
 Swapping your go-to brown or black shadows for a burgundy hue feels classic with an unexpected twist.
 To recreate Lily Collins's look in a swipe, use a shadow pencil to fill in the entire lid, then use a fluffy brush to blend the edges.
 For a sultry look, lightly smudge the shadow along the lower lash line.

 The only thing more dramatic than a deep Bordeaux shade of matte eyeshadow is a striking winged-out shape.
 For a super crisp cat-eye like Sofia Carson, apply tape on the outer corners of your eye before blending your eyeshadow.
 Peel off the tape and clean up the edges with your favorite concealer.

 Hailey Bieber's Garnet Glitter